-Respite care offers appropriate care and supervision to protect the child's safety in the absence of family members.
+Respite care offers appropriate care and supervision to protect the child's safety in the absence of or need of relief for family members.
 Respite care services include assistance with activities of daily living that are provided to children unable to care for themselves.
 In addition, respite offers relief to family members from the constantly demanding responsibility of providing care and attending to basic self-help needs and other activities that would ordinarily be performed by the family member.

-This service is furnished on a short-term basis due to the absence or need for relief of those persons normally providing the care.
-Respite care can be provided in the child's home or place of residence, a community setting, or a youth camp certified by the Maryland Department of Health under COMAR 10.16.06, or a site licensed by the Developmental Disabilities Administration to accommodate individuals for respite care.
+This service is furnished on a short-term basis and can due to the absence or need for relief of those persons normally providing the care.
+Respite care can be provided in the child's home or place of residence, a community setting, or a youth camp certified by the Maryland Department of Health under COMAR 10.16.06, or a site licensed by a licensing agency under COMAR 14.31.06 to accommodate individuals for respite care.

-The respite provider may accompany the participant on outings for exercise, recreation, shopping or other purposes while providing respite care.
-Transportation time with the participant is part of respite care when taking the participant out of the home.
-Respite care may be provided 2-hours a day to enable the family to leave the home as needed.
+The respite provider may accompany the participant on outings for exercise, recreation, shopping or other community-based activities while providing respite care.
+Transportation time with the participant may count as respite care when taking the participant out of the home.
+Respite care may be provided 24 hours a day to enable the family to leave the home as needed.

-Respite services are obtained from any approved Autism Waiver provider with experience serving children with autism.
-A family is afforded 336 hours of respite care each year to be used to meet the family's and child's needs.
+Respite services are obtained from approved Autism Waiver agencies with experience serving children with autism.
+A family is allotted 336 hours of respite care each year to be used to meet the family's and child's needs.
 The service is identified on the child's POC which is reviewed annually.